 The service may export a UnicastRemoteObject, which will need to communicate back to the server, and so the server will need to listen on a port for these remote object requests.
-The default constructor will assign a random port (above 1024) for this.
-If desired, this port may be specified by other constructors, which will require further socket permissions, such as the following:
+Ports are numbered from 1 to 65,000, and the default constructor will assign a random port (greater than 1,024) for this.
+If desired, this port may be specified by other constructors.
+This will require further socket permissions, such as the following, to accept connections on any port above 1024 from the localhost or any computer in the dstc.edu.au domain: